 - 1. We continue to use Poly Aluminum Chloride (PACl) for coagulation.
-By using PACl, we have enhanced the pretreatment of the water, reduced chemical handling costs and now produce 1/3 of the waste sludge by volume as in previous years. - 2.
+By using PACl, we have enhanced the pretreatment of the water, reduced chemical handling costs and now produces 1/3 of the waste sludge by volume as in previous years. - 2.
 We continue to improve our telemetry and Supervisory Control and Data Acquisition (SCADA) systems.
 Our SCADA system was recently upgraded to current industry standards in 2019.
 This allows our operations staff to keep a watchful eye on every water treatment process from our command center on a 24/7/365 basis. - 3.
 Complete, system-wide Distribution Mapping & GIS Integration project completed in 2018.
 The City now owns and uses a comprehensive mapping system of the entire water distribution system.
 This mapping allows staff to conduct hydraulic analysis on the system prior to implementation of a water main improvement project so resources are best spent on projects with the most beneficial system wide impacts. - 4.
 North St. water main replacement project, completed in 2018. - 5.
 Vulnerability Assessment began in 2022 with completion in 2023. - 6.
-Lead Service line inventory work began in 2022 with completion in 2023. - 7.
+Lead Service line inventory work began in 2022 with completion in 2024. - 7.
 PAC storage system and upper pumping station improvements installed in 2019. - 8.
 Intake inspection and cleaning in 2022. - 9.
 Zebra Mussel control system at the Upper Pumping Station upgraded in 2020. - 10.
 Storage Pole Barn addition in 2022 with completion in 2023. - 11.
 Remove stone around Upper Pumping Station and replace with asphalt and flexipave. - 12.
 York St., Chase St. ext., Swift St., and Pulsifer Dr. water main upgrades and replacement in 2019. - 13.
 Arlington Ave., Kensington Ave., West Clymer St., and Dunning Ave. water main upgrades in 2020. - 14.
 Water main upgrades on sections of South St., Woodlawn Ave., East Genesee St., and North St. in 2021. - 15.
 Upper Pump Station Pump #5 raw water valve replaced in 2021. - 16.
 New control gate at water treatment plant installed in 2021. - 17.
-Water Treatment Plant Low Lift Pump #1 rehabbed in 2021.
+Water Treatment Plant Low Lift Pump #1 rehabbed in 2021. - 18.
+Slow Sand Filter Plant upgrades in 2023-2024.
+Improvements to valving, pump, VFD, monitoring equipment, and disinfection clearwell.
+Improvements made to building interior and exterior.
+New windows, doors and HVAC equipment. - 19.
+Implemented flushing program to help with disinfection byproducts in 2023. - 20.
+Study effectiveness of current HAB treatment process in 2023.